otoolep/questdb.io/docs/intLINEPROT.md

 readings,city=London,make=Omron temperature=23.6,humidity=0.348 1465839830100700000
 ```

 > Note there are only 2 spaces in each line.
-First betwwen the `tagset` and `values`.
+First between the `tagset` and `values`.
 Second between
 > `values` and `timestamp`.

 ### Dealing with Irregularly-structured Data
 >QuestDB can support on-the-fly data structure changes with minimal overhead.
 Should users decide to send
->more / fewer readings or metadata tags, QuestDB will adapt on the fly.
+>varying quantities of readings or metadata tags for different entries, QuestDB will adapt on the fly.

 Influx line protocol makes it possible to send data under different shapes.
 Each new entry may contain certain
-metadata tags and others not.
-Similarly, entries may contain certain value fields and others not.
+metadata tags or readings, and others not.
 Whilst the example just above
-shows very structured data, it is common for Influx line protocol users to send data as follows.
+highlights structured data, it is possible for Influx line protocol users to send data as follows.

 ```shell script
 readings,city=London temperature=23.2 1465839830100400000
 readings,city=London temperature=23.6 1465839830100700000